 Funding for Independent Projects and Internships

 HGHI may have limited funding available for independent, student-arranged research projects and internships.
 This funding could be applied towards a faculty-mentored project in health research or towards an internship at a health-focused organization.
 Proposals can be made for domestic or international work, and funding for travel and living expenses would be assessed accordingly.
-Unfortunately HGHI cannot cover the summer savings requirement for students who are on financial aid.
 An example of an independent project would be examining the impact of mobile clinics and electronic health records on the quality of maternal health care in Tanzania.
 An examples of a student-arranged internship would be working with a service-learning program.

 International Summer Undergraduate Research in Global Health

-International Summer Undergraduate Research in Global Health (I-SURGH) internships offer students the opportunity to conduct cutting-edge global health research in an international setting.
+International Summer Undergraduate Research in Global Health (I-SURGH) research positions offer students the opportunity to conduct cutting-edge global health research in an international setting.
 Throughout the summer, students work with a Harvard faculty member or affiliate on their research projects and have a local mentor who supervises their daily work.

 Students in I-SURGH receive a stipend to cover travel costs to and from their site, living expenses, and local transportation.
-Unfortunately HGHI cannot cover the summer savings requirement for I-SURGH students who are on financial aid.
 While all returning Harvard College undergraduates are eligible to apply, preference is given to sophomores and juniors.
-The deadline to apply is: Sunday, February 2nd at 11:59pm.
-Please see the Application Instructions for further details.

 Summer Undergraduate Research in Global Health

-Summer Undergraduate Research in Global Health (SURGH) internships offer students the opportunity to research critical issues in global health under the direction of a Harvard faculty or affiliate mentor while living on-campus.
+Summer Undergraduate Research in Global Health (SURGH) research positions offer students the opportunity to research critical issues in global health under the direction of a Harvard faculty or affiliate mentor while living on-campus.
 Residential programming and financial support are meant to enable SURGH fellows to form a close-knit community with each other and with the Undergraduate Research Village, including PRISE, BLISS, PRIMO, and SHARP students.
 Therefore, fellows are expected to participate and contribute to the community of scholars throughout the duration of the program.
 House tutors and deans are asked for input on candidates during the selection process.
-The working dates for SURGH will be Monday, June 8th, 2020 to Friday, August 14th, 2020.
+The working dates for SURGH are usually the first week in June through the second week in Ausgust.

 SURGH consists of the following components: